This post is about visiting the National Archives in Washington, DC, how to plan your visit, and what there is to see.

 - To Form a More Perfect Union – records of liberty and law from investigative records from Kennedy's assassination and congressional debates about Prohibition.

-- Promote the General Welfare – records of frontiers and firsts; explores artifacts and patents
+- Promote the General Welfare – records of frontiers and firsts; explore artifacts and patents